Vehicle registration plates of North Korea

 North Korea has issued registration plates for all government and privately owned vehicles since 1947.
 The system is loosely based on that found in Japan insofar as numerical prefixes are applied to denote a particular type or class of vehicle.

 Plate types

 Private

-Privately owned vehicles display orange plates with black characters.
+Privately owned vehicles display yellow plates with black characters.
 The first two denote the place of registration in the Chosongul script.
 The remainder are the vehicle's actual registration number.
 Early examples contained up to four digits.
 Those issued since 1992 can have up to five digits split into two groups by a hyphen.